How To Whitewash A Brick Fireplace (The Essential Guide & Video, 2023)

 My daughter Morgan went through a rare autoimmune disease when she was younger.
 Those were hard days, but through them, I see God’s preparation for the kind, empathetic, caring woman she will one day become.

 Recently, she was diagnosed with dyslexia.
 Again, this is not what I expected but I choose to anticipate God’s blessings through our struggles.

 Anytime God calls you to sacrifice, He WILL replace it with something greater.

 Her learning disability was not on my radar but I know God has a better plan.
 For her brain works in an amazing way that is sure to prepare her for the plans God has already laid in her path.

 In the same way, the results of the fireplace aren’t something I could control.
 Does it look just like the image I printed?
 Not really.
-But in spite of that, the results are amazing and are far greater than I expected.
+But despite that, the results are amazing and are far greater than I expected.

 True transformation means we will be left unchanged, unable to ever revert to old habits and tendencies.
 Through God’s grace, we can allow ourselves to let go of our expectations and can anticipate the freedom of being surprised by grace.

 Every DIY or Home Decor post with spiritual encouragement has a Renovated Thinking section.
 You can see more of those posts by clicking here and can subscribe to the weekly newsletter by clicking here.